Updated December 2023

 Weighing your options for business careers?
 Wondering which entry-level roles are in high demand across Canada?

 We’ve got you covered.
-In this post, we’re focusing on six entry-level business jobs that are trending up right now across the country.
+In this post, we’re focusing on five entry-level business jobs that are trending up right now across the country.

 Keep reading for details on what each role involves and what it takes to get started.